Encyclical: Papal use

 In the encyclical Humani generis, Pope Pius XII held that papal encyclicals, even when they are of ordinary magisterium, can nonetheless be sufficiently authoritative to end theological debate on a particular question:

 It is not to be thought that what is set down in Encyclical letters does not demand assent in itself, because in this the popes do not exercise the supreme power of their magisterium.
 For these matters are taught by the ordinary magisterium, regarding which the following is pertinent: "He who heareth you, heareth Me."
 (Luke 10:16); and usually what is set forth and inculcated in Encyclical Letters, already pertains to Catholic doctrine.
 But if the Supreme Pontiffs in their acts, after due consideration, express an opinion on a hitherto controversial matter, it is clear to all that this matter, according to the mind and will of the same Pontiffs, cannot any longer be considered a question of free discussion among theologians.

-As part of Catholic social teaching, popes have issued at least 19 encyclicals, over more than a century.
-On social issues and workers rights, Pope Leo XIII promulgated the encyclical Rerum novarum (1891), which was followed by Quadragesimo anno (1931) of Pius XI and Centesimus annus (1991) of John Paul II.
-Pope Pius XII issued ten encyclicals, mostly after 1945, three of them protesting against the Soviet invasion of Hungary which suppressed the Hungarian Revolution in 1956: Datis nuperrime, Laetamur admodum and Luctuosissimi eventus.
-Pope Paul VI published an encyclical Humanae vitae on the topic of birth control.

 Anglican usage

-Amongst Anglicans the term encyclical was revived in the late 19th century.
+Amongst Anglicans, the term encyclical was revived in the late 19th century.
 It is applied to circular letters issued by the English primates.

+Eastern Orthodox usage

+In Eastern Orthodoxy encyclicals can be issued by the Patriarch of Constantinople, Synods of Bishops, and even by individual bishops.